Types of Washing Machines

-The most important decision to make is generally FREE STANDING VS INTEGRATED.
+The most important decision to make is generally freestanding vs. integrated.

-This freedom is handy if you don’t have much space in your kitchen or have a laundry room.
+This flexibility is useful if you don’t have much space in your kitchen or if you have a laundry room.
 And, if you move house often, a freestanding design may be more suitable as it’s easier to remove and transport.

-This style gives you the largest choice of drum capacities, spin speeds and colours.
+This style gives you the largest choice of drum capacities, spin speeds, and colours.

 Integrated or built-in washing machines are hidden from view behind a cupboard door.
 This helps maintain the look and flow of the room.